 Only about 20 percent of abdominoplasty patients make good candidates for a mini-tummy tuck.
 But this procedure has many benefits for the right people.
-Much misunderstood by the general public, the term "mini" does not mean the surgery leads to less optimum muscle tightening or skin removal than the regular method.
-In fact, the results are quite similar.
+Much misunderstood by the general public, the term "mini" does not mean the surgery leads to less optimum muscle tightening or skin removal than the standard method.
+In fact, the results are pretty similar.

 How does a full tummy tuck compare to a mini-tummy tuck?
 Who makes a good candidate for this procedure?
 We explore these questions and provide some answers, below.
-Of course, for the best idea of which method best suits your needs, seek a consultation with a Raleigh, NC board-certified plastic surgeon at Zenn Plastic Surgery.
+Of course, for the method to suit your needs, schedule a consultation with Dr. Michael Zenn, a board-certified plastic surgeon in Raleigh, NC.

-Before getting into the differences between types of tummy tucks and what a mini-tummy tuck offers, let's first examine the overall expectations and benefits of abdominoplasty.
-When you talk to a plastic surgeon about this procedure, you likely seek a more attractive, streamlined and slimmer abdomen.
+Before examining the differences between types of tummy tucks and what a mini-tummy tuck offers, let's first discuss abdominoplasty's overall expectations and benefits.
+When you talk to a plastic surgeon about this procedure, you likely seek a more attractive, streamlined, and slimmer abdomen.
 Maybe you want your clothing to fit better, too.
-Overall, patients want to feel more comfortable in their body and confident in their appearance.
+Overall, patients want to feel more comfortable in their bodies and confident in their appearance.

 Both men and women benefit from abdominoplasty, especially those who have experienced dramatic weight loss or pregnancy.
 An ideal candidate is a non-smoker in good health who maintains a healthy weight range.
-It is important to understand the procedure, what to expect during and after surgery and how your body will heal.
+Understanding the procedure, what to expect during and after surgery, and how your body will heal is essential.
 You need to understand capabilities and limitations of your surgery, too.

 Typical candidates include those for whom one or more of the following statements are true:

 - You have lost weight from diet and exercise but still have a protruding, untoned abdomen.

 - After pregnancy, you have sagging, stretched skin and lax abdominal muscles.